 Turn your RN into an MSN with this accelerated program that also allows you to earn a bachelor’s degree on the way to your master’s.
 Designed to help you excel in evidence-based decision making, informatics, global perspectives and innovative thinking, this program prepares graduates to serve in educational or administrative roles in nursing.

-If you start your MSN program during the August 2018 term,* you may be eligible for a full tuition scholarship.Learn More
+If you start the RN to MSN program during the August 2020 term,* you may be eligible for a half-tuition scholarship.Learn More

 We have highly-qualified and experienced staff and faculty to support our nursing program.
 An assistant provost of health care professions, department chair, curriculum director, and several faculty members oversee the department.
 The mission of the ACE Department of Nursing is to educate and inspire nursing students to become exceptional healthcare providers, educators, and leaders who use forward thinking, evidence-based innovation, and collaboration to transform health outcomes, organizations, and systems within a global society.

 We are, and have always been, regionally accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
 This accreditation guarantees our programs meet certain levels of quality standards.